Plenty-DeFi/Plenty-bridge-contracts-tezos/README.md

 # TL;DR

 In this repository you'll find all tezos contracts in use in Plenty Bridge.
-$WRAP protocol let you import ERC20 and ERC721 from ethereum to tezos, using a strong federation to secure the assets.
+Plenty Bridge let you import ERC20 and ERC721 from ethereum to tezos, using a strong federation to secure the assets.

 Compile contracts :